 Middle East Studies, Minor (Madrid)

-Saint Louis University's Middle East studies minor facilitates the exploration of the various factors that have shaped the Middle East, also exposing students to the history, cultures and religions of Judaism, Christianity and Islam, among other religions in the region.
+Saint Louis University's Middle East studies minor facilitates the exploration of the various factors that have shaped the Middle East, also exposing SLU students to the history, cultures and religions of Judaism, Christianity and Islam, among other religions in the region.

 The Middle East is a region of historic and contemporary importance in which three of the major world faiths developed.
 Rulers built empires whose peoples made lasting contributions to philosophy, the visual and literary arts, architecture and mathematics.
 The relevance of significant trade routes in the past continues in the region today in its major commercial centers and industries of profound importance.